johnsch2015/ELK-build-deployed/README.md

 We have installed the following Beats on these machines:
 - Filebeat-7.4.0-amd64.deb, Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine: Filebeat collects the log files, locations specified regarding traffic.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-Filebeat coll
-Filebeat monitors the log files, locations specified regarding traffic.
 Metricbeat collects metric and statistical information.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____ file.
+- Copy the appropriate configuration file (originally modified from ansible config file) to local ansible container.
+For example, ELK, filebeat, metricbeat locations.
-- Update the configuration file to include ELK machine IP address.
+- Update the hosts and config files to include the internal webserver IP addresses.
 - Run the playbook, and navigate to docker container list to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
-Where do you copy it?_Copy to /etc/ansible folder
+For ELK, the Install-elk is the playbook and the filebeat and metricbeat both are clearly labeled.
+Where do you copy it?
+Copy to /etc/ansible folder in the ansible container and on each web vm.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+The ansible config file (i.e. filebeat-playbook.yml).
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+ELK will install from the provisioner attach to the container created.
+There are two configuration files to edit and one will say Intall-elk, filebeat, and metricbeat.
+Each will have to be edited, run on each vm with the appropriate IP addresses and configuration.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana.
+This would be the IP address that was added to the config file.